 Then we have $x=\frac{x^1}{x^0}=x^1$, $y=\frac{x^2}{x^0}=x^2$, $z=\frac{x^3}{x^0}=x^3$, i.e. the usual Cartesian coordinates.
 We obtain by \cite{M97} that in this parametrization the infinitesimal arc-length square and the symmetric metric tensor field $g_{ij}$ by (3.1): at any point of $\HXR$ is the following

-The geodesic curves of $\HXR$ are generally defined as a locally minimal arc length between any two (near enough) points.
-The equation systems of the parametrized geodesic curves $\gamma(t(\tau),r(\tau),\alpha(\tau))$ in our model is derived from the general theory of Riemann geometry:
+The geodesic curves of $\HXR$ are generally defined as having locally minimal arc length between any two (near enough) points.
+The equation systems of the parametrized geodesic curves $\gamma(t(\tau),r(\tau),\alpha(\tau))$ in our model can be determined by the general theory of Riemannian geometry:

-We can assume that the starting point of a geodesic curve is $(1,1,0,0)$, as we can transform a curve into an arbitrary starting point.
+We can assume, that the starting point of a geodesic curve is $(1,1,0,0)$, as we can transform a curve into an arbitrary starting point.
 Moreover, the unit velocity with "geographic" coordinates $(u,v)$ can be assumed:

 Then by (3.2) we obtain with $c=\sin{v}$, $\omega=\cos{v}$ the equation systems of a geodesic curve: